-We will consider your installation to be a 'complex' one if you are supplying heat to more than one building.
-In this instance you will need to ensure meters are positioned appropriately in order to comply with the eligibility requirements.
-For example, meters measuring the heat used for eligible purposes should be positioned to accurately measure the heat used, without also recording any heat used for ineligible purposes such as heat lost in transmission between buildings.
+We will consider you to be a 'complex' installation if you are supplying heat to more than one building.
+In this instance you will need to comply with the meter placement requirements for complex installations.

 In exceptional circumstances where metering would be unduly burdensome, for example where it is likely to be highly impractical or disproportionately expensive, as for instance with some legacy heat distribution systems, as a concession we would consider the following alternative arrangement.